Hafiz-Anees/PYTHON/1-BASIC/3-Input Output/practice_questions.md

 ```

 ## 2. Greet the User
-<p style="color:red">problem statement<\p> : Take the user's name as input and print a greeting message.
+<p style="color:red">problem statement</p> : Take the user's name as input and print a greeting message.

 **Example:**